cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 ## 🔲 Register for Activities

 All in-person conference attendees will have the opportunity to RSVP for one of the [Activity Track](/conference/activities) options on the afternoon of August 31.
 Make sure you Register for your activity of choice, because spaces are limited and will go fast!

+## 🔲 Register for Workshops

+All in-person conference attendees have access to our [Workshop Track](/workshops), where you can get hands-on coding experience.
+Make sure you RSVP for workshops you want to attend, because spaces are limited and will go fast!

 ## 🔲 Have a Lodging Plan